mlapistudy/ICSE2022_158/ide_plugin/README.md

 const exportPaths: string = "export GOOGLE_APPLICATION_CREDENTIALS='/path/to/your/google/credential.json'; export PYTHONPATH=/usr/local/share/pyshared/;"; // Google credential & CVC4, please check ../INSTALL.md for details
 ```

 Then select `src/extension.ts`.
 Click "run → start debugging" on left bar or pressing F5.
-Then the plugin interface appeared in a new vscode window.
+Then the plugin interface would appear in a new VS Code window.

+We provide an example input in `./plugin_example`.
+To use this example, please open this folder in the new VS Code window.

 ## How to use the plugin interface